-Find the center terminal of the "Input Position" pot, where the yellow is soldered.
+Find the yellow wire that connects the center of the "Input Position" pot to breadboard.
+Pull it out of the board and move it to a free location, see the suggested location at right.
 Connect the red lead of the voltmeter to this point.
 Measure and record the range of voltages here as you turn the pot through its range of motion.

-Turn the pot to the fully clockwise position and leave it there.
+"Input Position" pot connection - Move pot connection to here Turn the pot to the fully clockwise position and leave it there.
 Measure the open-circuit voltage.

-Find the jumpers on the circuit board labeled "Connect BNC", and "Connect Pot".
-Move the "Connect BNC" jumper to the "Connect Resistor" position.
-This connects a $10k\Omega$ resistor between the center connection of the pot (yellow lead) and ground making the load resistance $10k\Omega$ (R_I = $10k\Omega$).
-The measured voltage should decrease somewhat.
-Record this as the loaded voltage (V_L).
-Draw the Thévenin circuit including the load and show the values that you know (V{th}, V1, and R1).
-Calculate the value of Thévenin resistance (R{th}).
+This is the Thévenin voltage (V{th}).
+Connect a $10k\Omega$ resistor between the yellow lead and ground (R1).
+The voltage should decrease somewhat.
+Record this as the loaded voltage (V1).
+Draw the Thévenin circuit including the load and show the values that you know $(V{th}, V{l}, and R{l})$.
+Calculate the value